Is the open road calling your name? Or has a new addition to your family got you looking at family cars instead of two-seater sports models?

-If you are using the car to secure against the loan, you will need to provide details of the car such as registration and engine number.
-If you buy it from a dealer, you may need to provide details as your lender may need to make a cheque directly to the dealer.
+If you are using the car to secure against the loan, you will need to provide details of the car, such as registration and engine number.
+If you buy it from a dealer, you may need to provide their details, as your lender may need to make a cheque directly to the dealer.
 You may also need a copy of the receipt when you purchase it to prove the cost.

-One of the difficult things about finding a car loan is trying to make sense of all the confusing finance talk.
+One of the difficult parts of finding a car loan is trying to make sense of all the confusing finance talk.

-So to make your life easier, we’ve compiled a list of terms you might encounter.
+To make your life easier, we’ve compiled a list of terms you might encounter:

 The loan term is the amount of time the lender gives you to repay the car loan.
 For example, a loan with a five-year loan term would have to be paid off within five years.

-This is the ‘real’ interest rate, because it combines the advertised rate with any fees and charges.
-The comparison rate is calculated based on a loan of $30,000 over five years, so it might be a little inaccurate if you borrow a different amount or have a different loan term.
+This is the ‘real’ interest rate, because it combines the advertised rate with any standard fees and charges.
+The comparison rate is calculated based on a loan of $30,000 over five years, so it might beless accurate if you borrow a different amount or have a different loan term.

 This is the amount of money you can borrow from a particular lender.
-Yourborrowing capacitymight vary from lender to lender, because each institution uses its own in-house formulas.
-Also, yourborrowing capacitymight might differ from that of your friends and family, because each consumer’s circumstances are unique.
+Yourborrowing capacitymight vary from lender to lender, because each institution uses its own in-house formula.
+Also, yourborrowing capacity might differ from that of your friends and family, because each borrower’s circumstances are unique.